Celebrity Death Hoaxes: 45 Famous People Who Were Reported Dead… But Weren’t (Photos)

 From premature obituaries to hoaxes and conspiracy theories, these stars turned out to be alive and well

 In that race to be first on the page, sometimes the media accidentally speaks too soon in reporting the deaths of celebrities and public figures.
+And sometimes it's not an accident, in which the media or the public is often duped due to ill-advised jokes, conspiracies or hoaxes, many of which went viral until people put the rumors to rest.
 From slips of the tongue to premature obituaries, here are some celebrities who were initially reported dead, even though at the time they were alive and well.

 Film legend Bob Hope's death was announced five years prematurely in 1998 when a pre-written obituary was accidentally published on the Associated Press website.
 Unfortunately, the erroneous report of his "death" was then announced by the United States House of Representatives live on C-Span.